cloudmailin/docs.cloudmailin.com/content/getting_started/faqs.md

 Your emails should arrive within seconds (actually we aim for it to be milliseconds).
 Our email server doesn't poll for your emails, they will be received as soon as they are sent to the server.
 A little bit of processing and they're sent straight on to your app.

 ### How do I change the website that my email is posted to
 The CloudMailin website allows you to view all of your email addresses and to change the target location.
-Click [here](http://www.cloudmailin.com/addresses) to view and edit your addresses.
+Head your [email address page](http://www.cloudmailin.com/addresses) to view and edit your address details and targets.

-### How can I use my own domain name or email@mydomain.com instead of a CloudMailin address.
+### How can I use a custom domain name or email@mydomain.com instead of a CloudMailin issued email address.
-Absolutely check out [Forwarding and Custom Domains](/receiving_email/forwarding_and_custom_domains/) for more details.
+Absolutely, check out [Forwarding and Custom Domains](/receiving_email/forwarding_and_custom_domains/) for more details.

 ### Can I create a Wildcard DNS entry or subdomain for my Custom Domain?
 Yes.
 Make sure you create a wildcard DNS entry then just enter *.yourdomain.com as your custom domain.